JMencius/Arrow/SRA_status/scripts/sra_bam_availability.md

-# BAM availabilty in SRA database
+# BAM availability in SRA database
 We use the [SRA Advanced Search Builder](https://www.ncbi.nlm.nih.gov/sra/advanced) in SRA database. <br>

 ## Search command
-### BAM availablity in all species
+### BAM availability in all species
 1. Search command to obtain the total number of ONT data in all species
 ```
 (("oxford nanopore"[Platform]) AND ("2010/01/01"[Publication Date] : "2024/01/09"[Publication Date])